-Shahrbanoo is an unlikely story: An American woman, Melissa, visits her new husband's family at their home in Tehran, Iran.
-There, she is befriended by Shahrbanoo, who has been moonlighting as her mother-in-law's housekeeper for more than a quarter of a century without the knowledge of Shahrbanoo's own family.
-Shahrbanoo invites Melissa (and her husband with his ever-present camera in tow) to a family gathering where she is treated to an intense cultural exchange about subjects ranging from women’s place in society to American foreign policy.
-The documentary is an alternatively heart-warming, hilarious, harrowing and heartrending testimony to the hidden ties that connect us across vast cultural gulfs.
+The encounter of an American woman with a super-conservative Iranian family living in one of the poorest neighborhoods of Tehran was surely not an accident waiting to happen.
+At the center of the story is Melissa, an American woman who visits her new husband's family at their home in Tehran.
+There, she is befriended by Shahrbanoo, who, unbeknownst to her own family, has been moonlighting as Melissa's mother-in-law's housekeeper for more than a quarter of a century.
+Shahrbanoo invites Melissa (and her husband, with his ever-present camera in tow) to a family gathering where she is treated to an intense cultural exchange about subjects ranging from women's place in society to American foreign policy.
+But this is not a movie about politics.
+Rather, it's an alternatively hilarious, harrowing and heartrending testimony to the hidden ties that connect us across vast cultural gulfs.
+Directed by Hamid Rahmanian and Melissa Hibbard.

 Rental Information